 How to Serve Vinegar Based Coleslaw

-This salad is pretty low in calories, oil-free and is perfect for serving as a light and refreshing side salad or as a crunchy topping for a variety of dishes.
-Here’s what I would pair it with:
+This salad is pretty low in calories, oil-free and perfect for serving as a light and refreshing side salad or as a crunchy topping for a variety of dishes.
+Here’s what I recommend pairing it with:

 Grilled meat – Instantly level up a basic grilled meal with a side of fresh coleslaw.
-Can’t wait to have this with grilled chicken.
+It’s amazing with grilled chicken.

 Burgers – You can’t go wrong adding slaw to any burger but I’m excited to try it on these black bean burgers.

-BBQ sandwiches – Top a pulled pork or BBQ chicken sandwich with slaw or try my BBQ jackfruit sandwiches for a vegan option!
+BBQ sandwiches – Coleslaw and BBQ are the ultimate combo!
+Top a pulled pork or BBQ chicken sandwich with slaw or try my BBQ jackfruit sandwiches for a vegan option!